NeurologiaLogic/visitor-tracker-badge/README.md

 3. The server returns a dynamic image showing the total visits.
 4. The badge automatically updates whenever your page is viewed.

+## Use Cases

+1. Showcase visitor counts on your portfolio or personal website.
+2. Display total views for a blog page.
+3. Track the number of visitors for individual project or landing pages.

 ## Features